 Virtual Test and Activation

 Metro and core network mesh testing is greatly simplified through virtualized test agents.
 The software-based Fusion platform can be used to facilitate virtual service activation and performance monitoring via a combination of virtual test agents and hardware embedded in a network.
-With the proliferation of data center interconnect across the data center landscape, these tools minimize technician dispatches and further enable rapid deployment, verification, and support SLA-protection.
+With the expansion of global data center interconnects, these tools minimize technician dispatches and further enable rapid deployment, verification, and support SLA-protection.

 Fiber Test and Certification

 As bandwidth continues to expand, meeting customer requirements means multiplying fiber capacity.
-This translates to a higher volume and diversity of services, more endpoints/users and countless monetization opportunities.
+This translates to a higher volume and diversity in the services market, more endpoints/users and countless monetization opportunities.
 Fiber networks are an obvious solution to addressing bandwidth constraints.

 OTDR/Fiber Characterization and OSA test support the commissioning, construction, and in-service test of today’s high-capacity fiber optic interconnects.
 VIAVI offers the most comprehensive range of fiber testers for essential fiber optic test for this phase of install, maintenance, and troubleshooting with built-in automation for the full range of basic to detailed testing needs.

 The compact footprint and fiber density inherent to Multi-fiber Push On (MPO) connectors are another option for exceedingly crowded hyperscale centers and interconnects.
 Inspection and test tools providing a convergence of native MPO connectivity, automated workflows, and fast and reliable reporting allow the scalability and efficiency of multi-fiber connectors to be fully leveraged.